hooroo/http_api_tools/README.md

 Notice that the root is an array and the root_key a plural.
 This is the case regardless of whether a single resource is being represented or a collection of resources.
 This is in line with the json-api spec and generally simplifies both serialization and deserialization.

+##### Adding Metadata
+It might be desirable to add extra metadata to the serialized response.
+For example, adding information such as limit, offset, what includes are valid etc can be helpful to a client.

+`UserSerializer.new(user).meta(limit: 10, offset: 0)`

 ### Deserialization
 The `Hat::JsonDeserializer` expects json in the format that the serializer has created making it easy to create matching rest apis and clients with little work needing to be done at each end.